praveenkumarsrinivasan/bbt/README.md

-# Big Bang Theory Analysis
+# Analysis of The Big Bang Theory

 The objective of this project is to find out patterns and explore the characters of the famous sitcom The Big Bang Theory.